 Brussels Griffon Temperament

-Put a pair of wings on the Brussels Griffon, and you would have yourself a social butterfly on four legs.
-The Brussels Griffon’s temperament is friendly and eager to meet new humans, as well as the occasional pooch or feline.
+Brussels Griffons have a friendly, personable temperament, and generally take well to meeting new humans, dogs and cats.
 As they were originally bred to keep rats and other vermin out of stables, Brussels Griffons may not look so fondly on pets that speak to their inner hunting instinct (we’re looking at you, hamsters and gerbils).
-However, they’ll do well with other pets the same size or bigger than themselves.
-And they’re not known to be aggressive or biters, but they can—if not trained properly—be barkers.
+They’re not known to be aggressive or biters, but they can be barkers if not trained properly.

 How to Care for a Brussels Griffon